Blog Post

 In 2019 New Scientist magazine also urged us to switch from plastic teabags after reporting that 11.6 billion microplastics are released from just 1 bag [1].
 The obvious alternative is to use loose leaf tea, but for those that enjoy the convenience of a tea bag, which is best?

-'Plant-based' tea bags
+Sustainable tea bags

 The Use of PLA (Bioplastic) in Tea

-The good news is there are some companies who were already ahead of the curve when it comes making plastic-free teabags.
+The good news is there are some companies who were already ahead of the curve when it comes making plastic free teabags.
 (You'll see who on our tea chart below), and even the mainstream brands are pushing to replace the petroleum-based plastic component of their teabags.
 The material many of them are using to replace the plastic is a plant-based material called PLA to seal or make their teabags.
 PLA is short for polylactic acid, which is biodegradable plastic substitute (bioplastic) typically made from corn and other renewable plant sources, so its far more sustainable than plastic derived from fossil-fuels, however it still has some limitations.

 Benefits of PLA Limitations of PLA